harvard-lil/website-static/app/_interviews/tyler-mcmullen.md

 <div class="speaker-label">Tyler McMullen</div>
 <p>I think this might be a weird answer, but it seems to me that outside of major metropolitan areas, the future of the internet is almost certainly satellite based.</p>

+<div class="pull-quote">It seems to me that outside of major metropolitan areas, the future of the internet is almost certainly satellite based.</div>

 <p>That technology is growing and changing rapidly.
 It will bring the modern internet experience to huge parts of the global population that don't have it at the moment.
 It's super interesting to me because I can target population centers in San Francisco and in New York and in London and so on, but even geographically close places, like rural Montana, or most of Canada, there's not really a good way for me to get real infrastructure to them.
 Getting high speed internet infrastructure there is incredibly expensive and almost certainly never going to pay for itself.</p>